 Lodolite in lapidary tradition

-Lodolite has been appreciated by collectors and artisans for decades for its ability to "freeze" fragments of geological landscape within a transparent crystal.
-In Brazil, where some of the best specimens are extracted, lapidaries also call it "fantasy quartz" or "garden quartz."
-The term "lodolite" comes from the Latin lodus (mud or silt), referring to the clay inclusions that are frequent in these pieces.
+Lodolite has been prized for decades by collectors and artisans for its ability to "freeze" fragments of geological landscape within a transparent crystal.
+In Brazil, where some of the best specimens are mined, lapidaries also call it "fantasy quartz" or "garden quartz."
+The term "lodolite" comes from the Latin lodus (mud or mire), referring to the clay inclusions that are common in these pieces.

 In crystal tradition, lodolite with iron inclusions is associated with the strength of what has survived time: the red of oxidized iron as a mark of the processes that shape rock over millions of years.
 A stone for those who value character over visual uniformity.